LendieFollett/Not-Just-A-Random-Forest/README.md

 Randomness is introduced in generating the simulated datasets (covariates and error terms), train/test splits, and cross validation splits.
 Random seed is set at line 58, 248, 358, of program predict_simulated_data.R.

-### Memory, Runtime, Storage Requirements

-> INSTRUCTIONS: Memory and compute-time requirements may also be relevant or even critical.
-Some example text follows.
-It may be useful to break this out by Table/Figure/section of processing.
-For instance, some estimation routines might run for weeks, but data prep and creating figures might only take a few minutes.
-You should also describe how much storage is required in addition to the space visible in the typical repository, for instance, because data will be unzipped, data downloaded, or temporary files written.

 #### Summary time to reproduce